manoj-lk-code/backuplift/README.md

 Important notes:
 - By default, profile.sh will send site files without compressing them.
 - If you like to send files compressing them, use `profile-compressed-backup.sh` instead.
+- Make sure to test run once the setup is done.

 ------------